 In this configuration, you start multiple license servers on one machine, each server running a single vendor daemon.
-Use lmadmin or lmgrd as the license server manager.
+Use 1madmin or 1mgrd as the license server manager.

-To start multiple lmadmin instances on the same machine, use the command line.
+To start multiple 1madmin instances on the same machine, use the command line.